LGE-G5-G6-V20/android_hardware_lge_audio/README.md

-So, what is this you may be asking -- well, this is a modified open source audio hal that is designed to work for lg devices which feature an ess dac.
-This hal can theoretically work for other devices which feature a dac on the msm8996/msm8998 platform.
+This is a modified open source audio hal that is designed to work for lg devices which feature an ess dac.
+This hal can theoretically work for other devices which feature a dac

+on the msm8996/msm8998 platform.
 To trigger the ess dac, audio must be paused for 3-5 seconds, after which the dac routes will kick in.

 Features: